How to help refugees in Brighton & Hove

 Are you a private landlord?

-We're working with private landlords who wish to offer a new home to Syrian Refugees
+We're working with private landlords who wish to offer a new home to some of the world's most vulnerable refugees.
+Community groups can also sponsor refugee households.

 Can you volunteer some time?